silicon625/primerdesigner/README.md

 ```
 pip install primerdesigner-0.1.7-py3-none-any.whl
 ```
+> [!NOTE]

-<font color=red>The package is also available on pypi website: https://pypi.org/project/primer-set-designer/</font>
+> The package is also available on pypi website: https://pypi.org/project/primer-set-designer/

 This program also requires BLAST and mafft to be installed, please check their official release